magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 no salt;
 and length equal to 32 bytes.
 The hash algorithm is SHA256.
-(The exact HKDF derivation is in `wormhole/util.py`, wrapping an underlying `cryptography` primitive).
+(The exact HKDF derivation is in `wormhole/util.py`, wrapping an underlying `cryptography` library primitive).

 The Leader sends the first message, which is a psk-encrypted ephemeral key.
 The Follower sends the next message, its own psk-encrypted ephemeral key.